pha5echange/eng-tools/README.md

 Run 'eng_process_clusters.py' to plot the results from 'eng_clusters.py' (in 'graphs/..').

-3) eng_multi_plot:
+3) eng_multiplot:

-To plot the graph for artists-over-time for each and every genre, run 'eng_multi_plot.py'.
+To plot the graph for artists-over-time for each and every genre, run 'eng_multiplot.py'.
 It will produce one graph (named with the version number and genre) for each genre file (and place them in 'graphs/..').
-Individual genres can easily be plotted in two ways; either run 'eng_multi_plot' having placed only one genre file in the 'genres/..' folder, or run 'eng_plot.py'.
+Individual genres can easily be plotted in two ways; either run 'eng_multiplot' having placed only one genre file in the 'genres/..' folder, or run 'eng_plot.py'.
 If doing the later, you will need to copy a genre data file and place it in 'data/..'.
 Then rename it to 'genre_2_plot.txt'.
-Also, 'eng_plot' and 'eng_multi_plot' have statistical calulations integrated into them; these are written to 'results/eng_multi_plot_stats_data.txt'.
+Also, 'eng_plot' and 'eng_multiplot' have statistical calulations integrated into them; these are written to 'results/eng_multiplot_stats_data.txt'.

 4) eng_plot_retromatic: